 Let’s talk a little about fonts, why they matter, and how to pick the perfect one for your project.

 So, before we talk about exactly which fonts to use, let’s go over some terminology.
-The first choice you’ll need to make is serif v. sans serif.
+The first choice you’ll need to make is serif vs sans serif.
 What does that mean?

-A sans-serif font does exactly the opposite.
-These fonts don’t have these details on them, making the letters smooth and unconnected.
-Think Arial or Calibri.
+A sans-serif font is missing those details, making the letters smooth and unconnected.
+Think Helvetica or Calibri.
 The space between letters makes each letter clearer, which can enhance readability.

 Generally, books are written in serif fonts because of how they lead the reader’s eye.
-Because the space between letters helps readability, sans serif fonts are generally reserved for large text editions of books.
+Because the space between letters helps readability, sans serif fonts are generally reserved for large text editions of books or for digital formats.

-While there’s no solid consensus on exactly which font is the best for your book, a few popular choices are: Georgia, Tisa, Merriweather, and Rooney.
+While there’s no solid consensus on exactly which font is the best for your book, a few popular choices are: Garamond, Caslon, Minion, and Baskerville.

 But which should you pick, and why does it matter?